michelgokan/NFV-Inspector/README.md

-# NFV-Inspector: An automated platform for systematic VNF profiling and analysis
+# NFV-Inspector: An automated platform for NFV researchers and engineers

-## Documentation, guides and tutorials under prepration.
+## Documentation, guides and tutorials are under prepration.

 # Table of Contents
 1. [Introduction](#intoduction)